daddydrac/computer-vision-container/README.md

 - CuPy:latest

-- Tensorflow for GPU v1.13.1
+- Tensorflow for GPU v1.13.1 & TensorBoard

-- TensorBoard by TensorFlow

-- Python 3.6

 - OpenCV v4.0.1 for GPU

 - Ubuntu 18.04 so you can 'nix your way through the cmd line!

-- CUDA 10.0

 - cuDNN7.4.1.5 for deeep learning in CNN's

-- Hot Reloading: code updates will automatically update in container.
+- Hot Reloading: code updates will automatically update in container from /apps folder.

 - TensorBoard is on localhost:6006 and GPU enabled Jupyter is on localhost:8888.

+- Python 3.6.7

+- Only Pascal and Turing arch are supported

 -------------------------------------------------------------

 ### Before you begin (This might be optional) ###

+Link to nvidia-docker2 install: [Tutorial](https://medium.com/@sh.tsang/docker-tutorial-5-nvidia-docker-2-0-installation-in-ubuntu-18-04-cb80f17cac65)

 You must install nvidia-docker2 and all it's deps first, assuming that is done, run: